Peter Frey (journalist)

 Peter Frey (born 4 August 1957) is a German journalist.
-He has been editor-in-chief of ZDF since 1 April 2010.
+He was editor-in-chief of ZDF from 1 April 2010 to September 2022.

 Early life and education

 Frey was born on 4 August 1957 in Bingen am Rhein, Germany.
 After graduating from the Stefan-George-Gymnasium in Bingen in 1976, Frey performed community service and from 1978 studied political science, education and Spanish at the University of Mainz and as a scholarship holder of the Spanish Foreign Ministry in Madrid.